 How can I pay the membership fee?

-You can pay by debit or credit card or by cheque (made payable to Amateur Jockeys Association) accompanied by the AJA membership form (download from this website) or have your Weatherbys account debited.
+You can pay by debit or credit card and e-Mail or post the AJA membership form (download from this website) to Weatherbys or have your Weatherbys account debited.
 Please note that it is no longer possible to pay by cheque.

 Current membership fee is £100 for a full 12 months from date of joining.
 Membership of the AJA gives automatic worldwide insurance against temporary injury whilst riding out or handling a racehorse or point-to-pointer.
 Membership is currently available to anyone up to the age of 70.
 Full details of benefits can be found here: